willxie/dactyl-keyboard/README.md

-# The Dactyl-ManuForm Keyboard
+# The Dactyl-ManuForm Keyboard - Python 3
-This is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.
+This is a fork of [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) by Tom Short, which itself is a fork of [Dactyl](https://github.com/adereth/dactyl-keyboard) by Matthew Adereth, a parameterized, split-hand, concave, columnar, ergonomic keyboard.

+The major change is switching to a python based file generator.
+Both predecessors were exceptional contributions to the ergo keyboard community by the authors but used a rather esoteric programming language, Clojure.
+My hope is that by converting the code to Python, the community will have an easier time modifying and evolving this design.
+I am planning to build this keyboard in the next several weeks and will update with my build information and BOM.

+I am also planning to create an entirely new object-oriented generator and will add a link when it is complete.
+In the mean time wanted to add my contribution of a faithful translation of the existing code and general structure into Python.
+The only geometry addition was an option to add the kalih hot-swap mounting through an STL file.

+**The majority of the the rest of the below content is as defined by previous authors, except where noted.**

 ![Imgur](http://i.imgur.com/LdjEhrR.jpg)